b.ed course

 What is B.Ed?

 The purpose of the course is to help you understand how students learn and develop their skills.
 The program prepares you to understand the psychological principles of students’ growth and development, enabling you to meet their demands and needs.
-You will master effective teaching pedagogies, from crafting engaging lesson plans to utilising technology in the classroom.
+You will master effective teaching pedagogies, from crafting engaging lesson plans to utilizing technology in the classroom.
 You will also gain expertise in curriculum development, ensuring that you can effectively deliver educational content.

 B.Ed Course Duration and Structure